ConjureLabs/conjure-sh/web/README.md

 **Solution**:

 1. Open VirtualBox
-2. Verify that the Sentry VM is in the state `Running` (or else this may be a different problem)
+2. Verify that the Voyant VM is in the state `Running` (or else this may be a different problem)
 3. Right-click VM and select `Close -> Power Off`
-4. Run `docker-machine rm sentry` - it should work this time around
+4. Run `docker-machine rm voyant` - it should work this time around

 ---

 **Problem**:

 ```
-error getting state for host sentry: machine does not exist
+error getting state for host voyant: machine does not exist
 machine does not exist
 Error checking TLS connection: Error trying to get host state: machine does not exist
 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?